ionuttbara/windows-defender-remover/disabler/readme.md

   - Windows Security Center
   - Windows Smart Screen Filters (including MS Store , File and Edge Filters)
   - Windows Virtualization Layer (Windows UAC and Windows Virtualization-Based Security)

+If you want to apply in all reg files download them or download the executable from releases section.